Engineering, memoir, and music — one human journey.

 About R.J.
 Silva

 R.J.
-Silva is a Brazilian-born engineer and U.S. citizen whose work bridges cultures, disciplines, and ideas.
-Over a career spanning distributed systems, large-scale infrastructure, networking, observability, and software architecture, he has helped build complex systems and earned 29 U.S. patents — but his deepest interest has always remained the same: people, their stories, and the ways knowledge can serve life.
+Silva is a Brazilian-born engineer, author, and singer whose work bridges cultures, disciplines, and forms of expression.
+Across distributed systems, large-scale infrastructure, networking, observability, and software architecture, he has helped build complex systems — while also writing memoir and recording music that give voice to the human story behind the work.

-Having lived in Brazil, Spain, Belgium, and the United States, he writes from the perspective of someone who has crossed different cultures and worlds, witnessing both hardship and opportunity.
-That journey shapes both Engineering with a Heart and Impossible Crossing, a memoir rooted not in self-celebration but in gratitude for the people, encounters, and acts of generosity that quietly shaped his life.
+Having lived in Brazil, Spain, Belgium, and the United States, he writes and creates from the perspective of someone who has crossed different worlds, witnessing both hardship and opportunity.
+That journey shapes Engineering with a Heart, Impossible Crossing, and a growing body of musical work rooted in gratitude, memory, resilience, and love.